dexlab-io/Projects_Proposals/proposals/LeapOfFaith/README.md

     * Sufficient time has NOT passed to unlock the eth (TIMESTAMP < RELEASE_TIMESTAMP | INSTANT_WITHDRAW)
     * Depositor has his private key (NO_AUTH_REQUIRED)
-    * 1% fee is payed for Immediate ETH withdrawal.
+    * 3% fee is payed for Immediate ETH withdrawal.
-    * Tokens are sent to the Depositor
+    * Tokens are sent back to the owner (depositor)

 >TODO: Describe IRL indentification process

 **Common rules**

 1. For all Withdrawals: FHT tokens will be destroyed after withdrawal.